 Contradictorily, the Assistant Commissioner Of Police told me about the nil pendency to the women victims who come to file a report.
 The officer stated that they take sensitive attention depending on the nature of the cases to the victims.
-While taking the interviews I told the police officer, many victims mentioned “police are not doing their jobs properly because of which women violence is increasing also people are afraid to come in the police station because they think they might not get justice…" The police officer replied, "Yes I agree in general people sometimes didn’t trust the police and women have also been mistreated by police officers in the police station…but the police who are doing this kind of corruption are very few in number, I guess and if we heard of this kind of situation we take immediate action and if any police officer is found responsible for such a kind of crime he or she becomes suspended immediately from their job, you can’t blame a whole organisation for this…” The police officer said they face obstacles while working and stated that since the period of their early training, the work is much harder and they have to pass many examinations, there are entry fees and tougher competition.
+While taking the interviews I told the police officer, many victims mentioned “police are not doing their jobs properly because of which women violence is increasing also people are afraid to come in the police station because they think they might not get justice…" The police officer said they face obstacles while working and stated that since the period of their early training, the work is much harder and they have to pass many examinations, there are entry fees and tougher competition.
 So the connection of corruption to a police officer happens during the period of their joining the service while certain examinees have a connection to local MPs and without even having the quality of being a police officer the examinee is able to become an officer.
 Therefore, according to Islam (2010), briberies exist in different level of police administration, moreover, recruitment and posting procedures are complicated in the police force as the junior officers have to pay a large sum of money to the senior officers or local MPs.
 Bribes are lucrative not only among politicians, also bureaucrats of the home ministry also take bribes and as previously stated, they are the final hurdle for police officers to gain approval for promotion or posting (International Crisis Group, 2009).

 The current scenario and clarification from an assistant police commissioner is similarly responsible for the post of a government servant, and clearly this creates doubt in the reliability of the government in Bangladesh.
 If corruption is happening under the eyes of the government then this is a very dangerous matter that needs to be taken care of seriously.
 I asked the police officer if he receives pressure to commit corruption from the upper level?
 And what needs to be done to improve the situation of the country?
 He explained his experience of handling such types of situations, and agreed that society should be changed.
 The upper political level must be changed for the situation’s improvement, but again this is subject to individual agreement.
 Without any stringent action and legislation is it possible to remove the corruption from the country - from the political persons or from the police officers or other government employees who serve the public.